anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

     - Current approach → individuals add content to the platform on a daily basis.
     - Alternatives → increasing marketing efforts to attract more users to add and organize content.
     - Not ideal → manually adding content is the main bottleneck so we need to address this from a different angle.

-#### Proposal

-Describe the proposed solution and it's features.
-These solutions may also require separate documentation including wireframes, user stories, mock-ups, etc.

-??? quote "Our task"

-    We want to create a product that will automatically discover and classify content so that everything is organized for discovery.
-To simplify our task, let's assume we already have a pipeline that delivers ML content from popular sources (Reddit, Twitter, etc.) as an hourly stream.
-We can develop a model that can classify the incoming content so that it adheres to how our platform organizes content.
-From the consumer's point of view, they will (magically) see content on the platform that is updated regularly and organized by category.

 #### Feasibility